CiscoDevNet/terraform-provider-aci/docs/data-sources/bridge_domain.md

     * `tags` - (list) A list of Tags (ACI object [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_to_dhcp_relay_policy` - (map) A map of Relation From Bridge Domain To Dhcp Relay Policy (ACI object [fvRsBDToRelayP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsBDToRelayP/overview)) pointing to Dhcp Relay Policy (ACI Object [dhcpRelayP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/dhcpRelayP/overview)).
+* `relation_to_dhcp_relay_policy` - (map) A map of Relation From Bridge Domain To DHCP Relay Policy (ACI object [fvRsBDToRelayP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsBDToRelayP/overview)) pointing to DHCP Relay Policy (ACI Object [dhcpRelayP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/dhcpRelayP/overview)).
-    * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To Dhcp Relay Policy object.
+    * `annotation` (annotation) - (string) The annotation of the Relation From Bridge Domain To DHCP Relay Policy object.
 This attribute is supported in ACI versions: 3.2(1l) and later.
     * `dhcp_relay_policy_name` (tnDhcpRelayPName) - (string) The name of the DHCP Relay Policy object.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.